Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Introduction

-In this work, our contributions are as follows.
+Our contributions are as follows.
 Firstly, we describe how to use emerging photonic links and switches to design modern and practical resource-disaggregated \ac{HPC} racks based on an existing \acs{GPU}-accelerated HPE/Cray EX supercomputer~\cite{Perlmutter_configuration}.
-Secondly, we show how state of the art commercially available photonics and advanced packaging \acp{MCM} meet \ac{BER} requirements, impose a negligible power overhead, and deliver sufficient bandwidth to satisfy the escape bandwidth of all chips in modern \ac{HPC} racks.
-Thirdly, we show how to use distributed indirect routing and \acp{AWGR}~\cite{Yoo20,AWGR_all_to_all} to satisfy all bandwidth requirements without the overhead and latency for reconfiguration that spatial~\cite{MingWuSwitch,Spatial7} and wave-selective~\cite{Hybrid_switch} switches require.
-Moreover, having demonstrated negligible adverse impact to all other metrics, we show that intra-rack disaggregation using emerging photonics provides an average application speedup of 23.9\% for 31 \ac{OOO} \acs{CPU} and 61.5\% for 27 \acs{GPU} benchmarks compared to a similar system that instead uses state of the art electronic switches, which also increase power overhead by three orders of magnitude.
-Finally, based on observed resource usage, we estimate that a system based on racks using photonics for resource disaggregation can have 43\% fewer overall chips compared to a non-disaggregated system with the same computational throughput.
+Secondly, we show how state-of-the-art commercially available photonic components and advanced packaging \acp{MCM} meet \ac{BER} requirements, impose only a 5\% power overhead, and deliver sufficient bandwidth to satisfy the escape bandwidth of all chips in modern \ac{HPC} racks.
+Thirdly, we show how to use distributed indirect routing and \acp{AWGR}~\cite{Yoo20, AWGR_all_to_all} to satisfy all bandwidth requirements without the overhead and latency for reconfiguration that spatial~\cite{MingWuSwitch, Spatial7} and wave-selective~\cite{Hybrid_switch} switches require.
+Furthermore, we show that intra-rack disaggregation using emerging photonics provides an average application speedup of 11\% (46\% maximum) for 25 \acs{CPU} and 61\% for 24 \acs{GPU} benchmarks compared to a similar system that instead uses state-of-the-art electronic switches.
+Finally, based on observed resource usage, we estimate that a system based on state-of-the-art photonics for resource disaggregation can have 4$\times$ fewer memory modules and 2$\times$ fewer \acsp{NIC}, thus 44\% fewer overall chips compared to a non-disaggregated system with the same computational throughput.

 \acresetall